 Since 1930, the base has provided the town with water and fire service, along with some law-enforcement support for the town’s small police department.

-Brown said that when he was elected mayor, he discovered the town's water works was in a critical state with $2 to $4 million dollars of needed repairs and improvements.
+Brown said that when he was elected mayor, he discovered the town's water works was in a critical state with $2 million to $4 million of needed repairs and improvements.

 “I approached the base about establishing a wholesale water agreement between us and them so the town could start to address the repairs and improvements,” Brown said in an email to InsideNoVa.